Lets admit it : Copenhagen is not a cheap place. VAT is 25%, Minimum wage is 120 DKK, making it one of the most expensive citys in Europe.

 The cheapest food you find in the Turkish / Arab greengrocers around Nørrebro Station.
 For East Asian and Indian Food, head to Vesterbro, behind the central station.

-Organic shop includes Natur og Sundhed on Nørrebrogade, Spidsroden in Griffenfeldtsgade have a lot of vegan organic food, helsemin Østerbro, on Østerbrogade by Trianglen.
+Organic shops includes Natur og Sundhed on Nørrebrogade, Spidsroden in Griffenfeldtsgade have a lot of vegan organic food, helsemin Østerbro, on Østerbrogade by Trianglen.
 And then there are Lød Market on Saxogade by Istedgade on Vesterbro.
 Irma also have an All Organic Supermarket at Østerbrogade.

 Most fashion is around Strøget in the center of the city.
 But it will be difficult to find something you cant find ín other bigger european Citys like all Main street retailers.